ChasaMiso/Tickets-bot/README.md

 * 👏 More commands

 ## Available commands
-* Blacklist - blacklists a user from using tickets(Yet to implementate a newer way)
+* Blacklist - blacklists a user from using tickets(New implementation)
 * Close - closes the current ticket
 * Panel - Sends an embed to open a ticket